Family planning / contraception

-- Some family planning methods help prevent the transmission of HIV and other sexually transmitted infections.
+- Some family planning methods, such as condoms, help prevent the transmission of HIV and other sexually transmitted infections.

-- Family planning reduces the need for unsafe abortion.
+- Family planning / contraception reduces the need for abortion, especially unsafe abortion.

 - Family planning reinforces people’s rights to determine the number and spacing of their children.